 Discourage your child from scratching the bites because this can lead to:

 Keeping fingernails short can help your child resist scratching the bites.
-Antibiotics may be required if a skin infection does occur.
+Antibiotics may be needed if a skin infection does happen.

 Call if the itchiness doesn't improve with over-the-counter remedies or if the scratching has led to an infection of the bite (watch for warmth, redness, swelling, tenderness, or pus).